 What inspires people to opt for breast augmentation surgery?
-The catalogue of reasons is surprisingly diverse.
+The catalog of reasons is surprisingly diverse.
 Let’s consider a few of the most common:

 According to the American Society of Plastic Surgeons, in 2013, patients ages 30 to 39 received 105,877 of the breast augmentations performed in the United States – or one in every three procedures.